contrary-cat/LocalTVExtras.bundle/README.md

 ## Installation

-Instructions for installing a 3rd party Plex agent can be found on the Plex support website [How do I manually install a plugin?](https://support.plex.tv/articles/201187656-how-do-i-manually-install-a-plugin/)
+Instructions for installing a 3rd party Plex agent can be found on the Plex support website: [How do I manually install a plugin?](https://support.plex.tv/articles/201187656-how-do-i-manually-install-a-plugin/)

 ## Usage